Makiavellii/Personal-TF2-Config/README.md

-# Personal-TF2-Config
+# Personal TF2 Custom Folder
-Github repo to house my personal TF2 Config.
-Download at your own risk.
-I can't help you if it breaks your game.
+Github repo to house my personal TF2 custom folder.

+HUD is a stripped down version of broesel HUD which has a bunch of things removed which cause lag/stutters.

 # Binds
 **E** - Move Forward